“This new exhibit will put African penguins front and center in an extraordinary way.” Karl Kranz- COO

 As a visitor, you’ll be able to walk around the island, stopping along the way to watch the penguins, observe a feeding, participate in a Keeper Chat, or enjoy special water features such as The Blowhole, which will occasionally shoot water in to the air to cool off those who don’t mind getting wet.
 Enter the exhibit’s Education Center and you can view penguins from above or descend down a set of stairs to see them swimming underwater.
 At the Tidal Pool Viewing Window, you will witness a periodic waterfall creating waves for the penguins to bob in.
 Inside the comfortable new center, you’ll also find restrooms, a multi-purpose education room for programs and space for special events.

 Scheduled guests will also be able to visit a new Penguin Embassy building where Zoo educators will be on hand to provide special animal presentations and penguin encounters.

 The Maryland Zoo is home to one of North America’s largest breeding colonies of African penguins.
 Since their arrival at the Zoo in 1967, African penguins have been a significant focus of care, research and breeding.
 In 2009, the status of African penguins in the wild became endangered which has greatly enhanced the role The Maryland Zoo plays in the conservation of this threatened species.

-The creation of the new African penguin exhibit is an exciting and important milestone in the Zoo’s history.
+The creation of the new Penguin Coast is an exciting and important milestone in the Zoo’s history.
 A multi-million dollar facility of this scope is a large undertaking for the Zoo and would not be possible without the generous, visionary support of the State of Maryland.
 Funds provided by the State for the exhibit are in addition to money allocated for the Zoo’s annual operations budget.